shreyaskarnik/ebpf-xdp/README.md

 * Since XDP is the earliest point where the packets can be intercepted it was very interesting to experiment with and learn.

+* All sorts of interesting things such as filtering and re-shaping plus introspection into the packet data can be performed using XDP.

 * Used Golang to write the userspace program to display the IP address with the count of packets.

 * Used [Cilium eBPF](https://github.com/cilium/ebpf) to write the userspace Go code.
 There is a very handy tool [bpf2go](github.com/cilium/ebpf/cmd/bpf2go) which can be used to generate the Go code from the eBPF code.